 CSDC specializes in working with newly formed and early stage charter schools in their first few years of operation, with a priority of schools in low-income communities and/or communities with a significant number of underperforming district schools.
 CSDC is focused on helping to “stand up” and stabilize those schools so that they become independently creditworthy, without the need for CSDC’s further assistance, by virtue of their successful operating history and demonstrated ability to meet their enrollment goals and produce good academic and financial results.

-Over its decade-plus history, CSDC has provided or leveraged millions in capital financing and facilities for charter schools in 25 states and the District of Columbia.
-It has steadily expanded its program offerings and financial services as the charter school movement has grown from a single school in Minnesota over 20 years ago to millions of students attending charter schools in 43 states and the District of Columbia today, with 600,000 families on charter school waiting lists nationwide.
+Over its twenty-year history, CSDC has provided or leveraged millions in capital financing and facilities for charter schools in 26 states and the District of Columbia.
+It has steadily expanded its program offerings and financial services as the charter school movement has grown from a single school in Minnesota over 20 years ago to millions of students attending 7,000 charter schools in 44 states and the District of Columbia today.

-- Another CSDC subsidiary, CSDC New Markets Fund, LLC, received $40 million in New Markets Tax Credits and fully sourced (suballocated) those federal income tax credits for a like-amount of equity and debt capital used to finance permanent facilities for five charter schools in four states and D.C.
+- Received $40 million in New Markets Tax Credits and fully sourced (suballocated) those federal income tax credits for a like-amount of equity and debt capital to finance permanent facilities for five charter schools in four states and D.C.